-On Page 4, the Network Call Redirection field should be set to y so that CM will send SIP Refer in redirected calls or n so that CM will not send SIP Refer.
-Note: In the compliance test, KCOM supports both SIP Refer and SIP re-Invite in redirected calls.
+On Page 4, the Network Call Redirection field should be set to n so that Communication Manager will not send SIP Refer.
+Note: In the compliance testing, Nexvortex supports SIP re-Invite in redirected calls.

 Set the Send Diversion Header field to y and the Support Request History field to y.
 The Send Diversion Header and Support Request History fields provide additional information to the network if the call has been redirected.
 Note: For voice mail purposes, Communication Manager sends SIP Invite with History Info to Avaya Aura Messaging.
 The Diversion Header is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.